-Sure, we can go back to our regular staple foods when we return home, or grab a quick 7-Day cleanse to help us get back on track, but what do we do about our eating habits when we aren’t able to access the food we are accustomed to eating back home?
+Sure, we can go back to our regular staple foods when we return home, but what do we do about our eating habits when we aren’t able to access the food we are accustomed to eating back home?

 Now when I travel, the first thing I do is head straight to the grocery store and stock up my fridge with some familiar staple foods, to help me get through my travels.
 The options might not be the most delicious or exciting, but oftentimes in other countries, we have to improvise in order to stay on track.

 When we drink warm lemon water first thing in the morning, it sets our bodies up to receive nutrients in the best possible way.
 Citrus is acidic, but it converts to alkaline in our bodies.
 When the pH balance in our bodies is leaning towards acidic, it can mean that our immunity levels are down and we are more prone to getting sick.
 The antioxidant and alkalizing benefits of citrus (or apple cider vinegar, if citrus fruits aren’t available) counteract acidity levels in our bodies.
 Drinking lemon water every morning is a great practice to incorporate into our morning routines that will keep us balanced and refreshed all day.

 Exploring and trying fresh local fruit wherever we are staying is a great way to try new produce and maybe find a new favorite food.
 Eating fruit in season is always a great way to ensure that we are getting the freshest produce that the markets have to offer.